 The bad news is that today we are in a bad way with the recycling of electric car batteries

-Tesla vehicles themselves (the world's largest producer of electric cars) are unsustainable because they require intensive extraction of raw materials to produce lithium-ion batteries.
+Tesla vehicles themselves (the world's number one electric car manufacturer) are unsustainable because they require intensive extraction of raw materials to produce lithium-ion batteries.
 Don't get me wrong: Tesla has done its best for sustainability so far.
 It is that in general current manufacturing practices are counterintuitive and unwise in the long run.

 There is work to be done before we can call these electric cars green (and it has to be done by 2035).